StefanRadu-ITSERVER/website/docs/README.md

 If you find any problems or mistakes, feel free to contribute to this website through [GitHub](https://github.com/danielsimionescu/website).

 You can make a `pull request` and I can approve it :+1:

+## Quote

+"The people who are crazy enough to think they can change the world are the ones who do."
+(Steve Jobs)